KhachatryanRafayel/ArmTypingTest/README.md

 *   **🧠 Algorithms & Logic**: I designed and implemented the core algorithms for accurately calculating **WPM** and **CPM**, validating input accuracy.

 **It really matters to note that this game became a valuable tool for my QA practice** 🛡️, allowing me to perform extensive manual testing and refine my bug detection and reporting techniques.

+Detailed test reports and documentation for this game are available [here](https://github.com/KhachatryanRafayel/qa-portfolio/tree/main/Project_1_ArmTypingTest). 🔗

 ---